 St Mary’s University, Twickenham is the first and only university in the UK that offers a degree in Nutrition and Genetics.
 Teaching staff at St Mary’s have great experience teaching Nutrition and they also conduct research in the field of Nutrition and Genetics.

-St Mary’s University has been ranked as the top London university for student experience and we are proud of the excellent tutoring support we offer.
-The specific programme offers the opportunity for students to carry out their Research Project at the University of Navarra (Pamplona, Spain) as part of the Erasmus exchange programme.
+The degree offers the opportunity for students to carry out their Research Project at the University of Navarra (Pamplona, Spain) as part of the Erasmus exchange programme.

 - This is the first MSc on Nutrition and Genetics in the UK and Europe.